Dollar slips again, but traders expect gains before long

 Perez pointed to political instability in Portugal, Greece and Spain as well as comments from European Central Bank President Mario Draghi that suggested the bank was open to more easing in the euro zone next month as indicators that Thursday's dollar losses were likely short-lived.

-German 10-year yields fell 1 basis point to 0.60 percent, having opened the day higher.
+German 10-year yields fell 1 basis point to 0.60 percent DE10YT=TWEB, having opened the day higher.
 All other euro zone yields were down on the day.

 In contrast to Europe's troubles, more in-line data on the U.S. economy Thursday reinforced expectations for higher U.S. interest rates that raise demand for the dollar.